 - Social Protection

-Nancy Murray has more than 20 years of experience in international development program evaluation, education, adolescent and maternal and child health, and nutrition and the family.
+Nancy Murray has more than 30 years of experience in international development program evaluation, education, adolescent and maternal and child health, nutrition, and women’s economic empowerment and financial inclusion.

 Cocoa Livelihoods Baseline Data Collection and Evaluation